 Conclusion: Hyaluronic acid dermal fillers are approved by the federal food and drug administration (FDA) for treatment of facial volume loss due to age or disease condition, and chin and cheek augmentation and shaping.
 As dermal filler aesthetic procedures are becoming more popular, the incidence of adverse effects is increasing.
 It is imperative to have proper training in choosing the appropriate dermal filler, proper technique for injections, the ability to identify adverse effects, and having standard treatment protocols to prevent undesirable results and possible irreversible adverse effects.

 Keywords: Hyaluronic acid, Dermal fillers, Adverse effects, Vascular compromise.

 McCloskey LA.
 Complications After Hyaluronic Acid Filler Injections.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.